openchange/openchange/script/bug-analysis/README.md

 Here you are the steps to retrace a crash report:

  1. Get the crash
- 2. Add Package field to the crash at the beginning of the file to identify the source package.

-    For instance:

-        Package: samba 2:4.1.6+dfsg-1~zentyal1~106

-    If you are retracing a crash from Precise distribution release you need to set up the proper repository at `apport-config/Ubuntu 12.04/sources.list`.
+ 2. If **Package** field is not set in the crash report, then it is guessed as samba and its dependencies along with the openchange ones are set to retrace the crash.

  3. Run the following script